tailordev-commons/website/software-carpentry/the-unix-shell.md

 # head of sort of line count of *.pdb
 ```

+Things worth explaining:

 - Process
 - Standard input
 - Standard output

 ![](https://github.com/swcarpentry/shell-novice/raw/gh-pages/fig/redirects-and-pipes.png)

-Sucess of Unix: creation of lots of simple tools that each do one job well and that work well with each other --> pipe and filter
+Sucess of Unix: creation of lots of simple tools that each do one job well and that work well with each other --> pipe and filter.

-> Exercise: Checking files
+**Exercise ideas:**

-> Nelle has run her samples through the assay machines and created 1520 files in the `north-pacific-gyre/2012-07-03` directory described earlier
-> She asked you to check the number of lines is the same in all files
-> as there is supposed to be 300 lines per file
+- Nelle has run her samples through the assay machines and created 1520 files in the `north-pacific-gyre/2012-07-03` directory described earlier.
+She ask you to check that the number of lines is the same in all files as there should be 300 lines per file.

 ```
 $ ls *Z.txt
 ```

-> Exercises

----

-# Loops
+### Loops

-Loops: key productivity improvements through automation --> repetition of commands
+Loops: key productivity improvements through automation --> repetition of commands.

 ```
 $ cd ../creatures
 ```

-Only 2 files here, but the principe can be applied to many more files at once
+Only 2 files here, but the principe can be applied to many more files at once:

 ```
 $ cp *.dat original-*.dat # can not be used